 Ease of Setup

 Setting up a Roku 2 is quite simple.
-First, connect Roku 2 to your TV with a HDMI cable (not included).
+First, connect Roku 2 to your TV with an HDMI cable (not included).
 Then, connect Roku 2 to an Ethernet cable (if available) for Internet connection.
 Plug in the power adapter and the physical aspect of the setup is done.

 Now, change your TV video source to HDMI port which you used for Roku 2 and follow the onscreen setup guidance.
-The main setup steps are: 1.
+The main setup steps are 1.
 Set up Internet connection (Wifi or wired); 2.
 Create a new Roku account using your PC; 3.
 Enter code from guided setup process into your Roku account (on PC); 4.
 You’re done and can start to add “channels” to your Roku 2 home page.

 Quick tip: during Roku account signup process, you will be asked to enter your credit card info.
 If you plan not to subscribe or use any pay-per-view services.
 You can skip the credit card prompt using this link to signup: https://my.roku.com/signup/nocc (the credit card screen still shows up but you have an option to skip it at the bottom of the page)

 Roku markets its streaming Apps as “channels”.
-So you might think Roku’s “streaming channels” are live TV channels but unfortunately they are not.
+So you might think Roku’s “streaming channels” are live TV channels but unfortunately, they are not.
 It’s true you can find many streaming channels with live contents (mostly US news channels) but we couldn’t find any live Canadian TV channels unless you pay a monthly subscription for a channel called CanadaTV or add a private channel as we discovered later on (more info about this below).
 Roku claims it has over 1700 channels so you will need to do your homework and build up your favourites for ease of accessing them.

 Using Roku 2

 Once you finish setting up your Roku 2, the next task is searching and adding “channels” that suits your viewing needs.
 If you are a Netflix subscriber, channel searching will likely require a lot less effort.
 If not, don’t worry, Roku’s claim of 1700 channels may sound intimidating but Roku made the channel selection easy by placing channels with good user reviews near the top of each category.
 The on-screen menu/user interface is very easy to use.
-The device is also responsive to the remote control’s input so navigating through Roku’s onscreen menu is very fluid (mainly due to Roku 2’s faster processor).
+The device is also responsive to the remote control’s input so navigating through Roku’s on-screen menu is very fluid (mainly due to Roku 2’s faster processor).
 With its current channel search setup, there shouldn’t be a need for inputting text.
 But if you decide to do so, you probably have already experienced how slow it is to enter your Wifi password using the keyboard-less remote control.

 To avoid the same frustration for searching channels, installing Roku App on your mobile device and use it to control your Roku 2 will address this issue.
 We noticed not all channels are created equal, some take more time to load than others although the difference is minimal.
 In terms of picture quality, there is a wide range of streams from HD to SD and some below average mainly due to the way the videos were recorded.
-As such, we wish Roku offer a HD filter for its channel search.
+As such, we wish Roku offer an HD filter for its channel search.

 If a channel is taking too long to load, you can simply press the “home” button and go back to the main menu.
 There’s no on/off button on the remote control or the device itself so you simply turn your TV off and walk away.
 Roku will automatically go into sleep mode.
 You can press any button on the remote control to wake it up.